revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Jdbc.md

         System.out.println("Data insertion failed");
     Here SQL is the SQL query of string type.
 ```
-- Close the connection:We have to send the data to the location specified and now we are at the end of our task completion.Closing the connection, objects of Statement and ResultSet will be automatically closed.
-The `close()` method of the Connection interface is used for closing the connection.
+- Close the connection:We have to send the data to the location specified and now we are at the end of our task completion.Closing the connection, objects of Statement and ResultSet will be automatically closed.The `close()` method of the Connection interface is used for closing the connection.

 ```java